 It should come as no surprise that this review is going to be pretty positive.
 We praised Kidani Village in our review of that, and Animal Kingdom Lodge ranked as our #1 Deluxe Hotel at Walt Disney World.
 We’ve stayed at Animal Kingdom Lodge a few times in different room categories–including both Disney Vacation Club Studio rooms and standard hotel rooms–so this review is long overdue.

 One of the big reasons why we love Jambo House, and Animal Kingdom Lodge as a whole is because it achieves an unrivaled level of cultural and thematic authenticity.
-With Animal Kingdom Lodge (as with Animal Kingdom), it’s clear that Disney strove went the extra mile to avoid cultural appropriation with an idealized version of Africa.
-There’s more to Animal Kingdom Lodge than theming, you are actually inspired and educated by the resort.
+It also offers much more than a typical hotel–you could do a long weekend here without ever leaving the resort.
+Suffice to say, there’s more to Animal Kingdom Lodge than its rooms and amenities–you are actually inspired and educated by the resort…

 In our Kidani Village Review, I called it EPCOT Center: The Hotel, and I think that is apt.
 Both Jambo House and Kidani Village aspire to more than simply transporting guests to a different time and place.
 The presence of “Cultural Representatives” at the Lodge really drives this home, and free daily tours help gain a greater appreciation for the resort.